-Only stockholders of record as of the close of business on June 30, 2017 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
-Stockholders of record have been mailed a Notice Regarding the Availability of Proxy Materials on or around July 5, 2017, which provides stockholders with instructions on how to access the proxy materials on the Internet, and if they prefer, how to request paper copies of these materials.
+Only stockholders of record as of the close of business on June 29, 2018 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
+Stockholders of record will be mailed a Notice Regarding the Availability of Proxy Materials on or around July 9, 2018, which provides stockholders with instructions on how to access the proxy materials on the Internet, and if they prefer, how to request paper copies of these materials.